The second half of the book is taken up with cartomancy, and in

 fits Binah.
 The Emperor as pardoner, i.e. mercy over justice, fits

 Chesed.
-The Pope as severe judgment, justice according to merit, fits
+The Pope as severe judgment, justice according to merit with Purgatory for sinners, fits

 Gevurah.
 The Lover as beauty and glory, balancing severity and love,